 Read, Listen, or Both

-Can you survive nuclear war?
-In this article, I’m going to tell a story about how my views of nuclear survivability were formed and how that has changed in less than a month.
-Then I’m going to do something a little different and publish an article from another site, and embed a video on the overall article presentation.
+Can you survive a nuclear war?
+In this article, I will tell a story about how my views of nuclear survivability were formed and how that has changed in less than a month.
+Then I’m going to do something a little different and publish an article from another site and embed a video on the overall article presentation.